Agriculture

 Stem Borer Management in Maize: Symptoms, Treatment, Chemical, Biological, Natural, and Organic Control

 Stem borers are pests that cause significant damage to maize crops, also known as corn, a staple food and important cash crop for millions of people worldwide.
 One of the most severe maize insect pests.
-Damage results in a dead heart, which renders the plant earless in extreme cases and may cause loss ranges from 20-80% in maize.
+Damage results in a dead heart, which renders the plant earless in extreme cases and may cause loss ranging from 20-80% in maize.
 Also, the uninfested fields yield 28% more harvest than infested fields.
 Let’s check out more information on Stem Borer management in Maize farming below.

 Stem Borer Management in Maize